Saint Nicholas Day: Western Central Europe

 In Northern Germany, Sankt Nikolaus is usually celebrated on a small scale.
 Many children put a boot called Nikolaus-Stiefel (Nikolaus boot) outside the front door on the night of 5 December.
 Saint Nicholas fills the boot with gifts and sweets overnight, and at the same time checks up on the children to see if they were good, polite and helpful the last year.
 If they were not, they will have a stick (eine Rute) in their boots instead.
 Nicholas is often portrayed in Northern German folklore as being accompanied by Knecht Ruprecht who inquires of the children if they have been saying their prayers, and if not, he shakes his bag of ashes at them, or beats them with a stick.

 Sometimes a Nikolaus impersonator also visits the children at school or in their homes and asks them if they have been good (sometimes ostensibly checking his golden book for their record), handing out presents on the basis of their behavior.
 This has become more lenient in recent decades, and this task is often taken over by the Weihnachtsmann (Father Christmas).
 In more Catholic regions, Saint Nikolaus is dressed very much like a bishop, rides on a horse, and is welcomed at public places by large crowds.
 He has a long beard, and loves children, except when they have been naughty.
 This tradition has been kept alive annually.

-In Poland Mikołaj is often also accompanied by an angel (anděl / anjel / anioł / anhel) who acts as a counterweight to the ominous devil or Knecht Ruprecht (czart).
+In Poland Mikołaj is often also accompanied by an angel (anioł) who acts as a counterweight to the ominous devil(czart).
 Poland and in Slovakia children find the candy and small gifts under the pillow, in their shoes or behind the window the evening of 5 December or the morning of 6 December.